LLNL/UnifyFS/docs/assumptions.rst

         synchronization, the synchronization can be achieved through adding explicit "flush" operations with calls to fflush(), close(), or fsync() in the application source code,
-        or by supplying the "write_sync" configuration parameter to UnifyFS on startup, which will cause an implicit "flush" operation after every write (note: the "write_sync" mode can significantly slow down write performance.).
+        or by supplying the client.write_sync configuration parameter to UnifyFS on startup, which will cause an implicit "flush" operation after every write (note: use of the client.write_sync mode can significantly slow down write performance.).

 During a write phase, a process can deviate from the bulk synchronous